run-x/opta-docs/content/en/docs/Getting started/_index.md

 ## Service creation
 In this step we will create a service with your application's logic.
 We will create another `opta.yml` file, which defines high level configuration of this service.

-Here is how this file should look like:
+Create this file at `MyApp/opta.yml` and update the fields specific to your service setup.

 ```
 meta:
+  name: MyApp
   envs:
     - parent: "staging/opta.yml"
       variables:
         ENV: staging # You can set any environment variables you want here
-  name: MyApp
   variables:
     tag: ""
 modules: